A Legacy of Sustainable Design: Reflecting On The Maroochy Arts and Ecology Centre 15 Years On

 As we look toward the next 15 years, the lessons from this project are more critical than ever.
 We face global challenges that demand creative, scientifically rigorous, and holistic solutions.
 The Maroochy Arts and Ecology Centre stands as a testament to the fact that we can create built environments that are conscientious of the natural world.
 It proves that financial, cultural, and environmental sustainability can be successfully balanced.

 We are immensely proud of the Maroochy Arts and Ecology Centre and its enduring legacy.
-It remains a benchmark for our practice and a source of inspiration, reminding us that with a clear vision and a commitment to innovation, architecture can indeed help shape a better, more sustainable future for all.
+It remains a benchmark for our practice and a source of inspiration, reminding us that with a clear vision and a commitment to innovation, architecture and landscape architecture can indeed help shape a better, more sustainable future for all.

 UP NEXT